jdhorwitz/note-taker/README.md

   tar -zxvf josh.tar.gz
 ```

-Once exctracted, change into the directory where it was extraced and either run
+Change into the directory where it was extraced and either run

 ```
 npm install